teamdandelion/chartographer/README.md

 Chartographer makes it trivially easy to produce elegant charts, and its API has a 1-to-1 correspondance with JSON, so charts can be generated using its API or by inputting properly formatted JSON objects.

-Chartogrpaher strongly favors convention over configuration.
+Chartographer strongly favors convention over configuration.
 If you want to make more bespoke charts or tweak them, Plottable is a far more flexible library for chart creation.
 The Chartographer source is deliberately simple to read and Chartographer templates are a great jumping off point for creating more complex charts using Plottable.

 ## License